OmniLayer/omniwallet/database/SQLstatements.md

 	and exr.BaseProtocol = ab.BaseProtocol
 	and exr.PropertyID1 = <USD_ID>
 ```

-1. Get Transactions for Addresses in a Wallet
+### Get Transactions for Addresses in a Wallet
 ```
-select
+Select
 	tx.*
 from
 	AddressesInWallets aiw